SveltePress/sveltepress/packages/docs-site/src/routes/reference/vite-plugin/+page.md

 * `vitePlugins`
   Vite plugins
   It maybe a little strange that theme has vite plugins.
-  But it is useful when the theme want's to add some [virtual modules](https://vitejs.dev/guide/api-plugin.html#virtual-modules-convention) or write some temp file.
+  But it is useful when the theme want's to add some [virtual modules](https://vitejs.dev/guide/api-plugin.html#virtual-modules-convention) or write some temp files.
 * `highlighter`
   Used for code highlighting.
   For example, the default theme use [shiki](https://github.com/shikijs/shiki).